iszeke/iszeke.github.io/README.md

 For security reasons, GitHub Pages build runs on `safe` mode, which restricts us from using tool scripts to generate additional page files.
 Therefore, we can use GitHub Actions to build the site, store the built site files on a new branch, and use that branch as the source of the Pages service.

 1. Push any commit to `origin/master` to trigger the GitHub Actions workflow.
 Once the build is complete, a new remote branch called `gh-pages` will appear, which is used to store the built site files.

 2. Unless you prefer to project sites, rename your repository to `<username>.github.io` on GitHub.

-3. Choose branch `gh-pages` as the [publishing source](https://docs.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site) for your GitHub Pages site.
+3. Choose branch `gh-pages` as your GitHub Pages source.

 4. Visit your website at the address indicated by GitHub.

 #### Deploy on Other Platforms